niem148/niem148.github.io/_posts/2025-11-13-RaspberryPi_Laptop.md

 ---
-title: Raspberry Pi Laptop
+title: Raspberry Pi 5 Portable Machine with UPS and Batteries
 date: 2025-11-13 09:42:05 +0000
 categories: [raspberrypi, hardware]
-tags: [pi5, laptop build, UPS, cooling, display, battery]     # TAG names should always be lowercase
+tags: [pi5, laptop build, UPS, cooling, display, battery, fusion, 3dprinting, itskills, ups, portablecomputing]     # TAG names should always be lowercase
-media_subpath: /assets/media/pi5-laptop/
+media_subpath: /assets/media/pi5_laptop/
 image: preview.jpg
 ---

-# Raspberry Pi 5 Portable Machine with UPS and Batteries

-## Overview

-This project showcases my ability to design and build a portable Raspberry Pi 5 (Pi5) machine capable of running entirely off-grid, powered by batteries and an uninterruptible power supply (UPS).
+This project showcases my ability to design and build a portable Raspberry (Pi5) machine capable of running entirely off-grid, powered by batteries and an uninterruptible power supply (UPS).
 The machine is designed to operate without mains power, making it ideal for on-the-go use cases, including AI, media serving, and network-wide ad blocking (Pi-hole).
-The entire design is self-contained in a custom 3D printed case, with seamless integration of hardware and software.
+The entire design is self-contained in a custom 3D printed case.

 ![Pi5 Portable Setup](image.jpg)
 *The fully assembled Raspberry Pi 5 portable machine.*